khushboo6214/Quora-Question-Pair/README.md

 Using TSNE for Visualization  Dimensionality reduction of 15 features to 3 dimension TSNE to project this data in 2D datasset and Dimensional reduction
 <img src = "download (7).png">

+## Using TFIDF and Word2Vec /GLove to Convert the word to vector

-Once the feature are reduced in to feature set to be applied to ML model me Load the data in the ML like Random forest XGBOOST and Evaluate the performance
+Once the feature are reduced in to feature set to be applied to ML model me Load the data in the ML like Random forest,XGBOOST and Evaluate the performance of ML Model

+Result the XGBoost has 83.3 % precision and Perform very well on task than Linear Models .
 ### ** The Main aim of the project was to Perform EDA on Question pairs

 END